MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/d_items.md

 ### `linksto`

 `linksto` provides the table name which the data links to.
 For example, a value of 'chartevents' indicates that the `itemid` of the given row is contained in CHARTEVENTS.
-A single `itemid` is only used in one event table, that is, if an `itemid` is contained in CHARTEVENTS it will *not* be contained in any other event table (e.g. PROCEDUREEVENTS, etc).
+A single `itemid` is only used in one event table, that is, if an `itemid` is contained in CHARTEVENTS it will *not* be contained in any other event table (e.g. *procedureevents*, etc).

 ### `category`